kozyilmaz/nheqminer-macos/README.md

-# nheqminer for macOS
+# nheqminer : CPU & GPU miner for macOS

 This repository builds standalone nheqminer binaries for macOS platform without installing brew or any other package manager.
-No additional dependencies are needed, all tools (autotools, cmake etc.) and libraries (boost) are downloaded and compiled from scratch.
+No additional dependency required, all tools (autotools, cmake etc.) and libraries (boost) are compiled from scratch.
-Two flavours of nheqminer (SSE2 and AVX, AVX and CUDA) are built using llvm-g++ with minimal binary dependencies.
+Two flavours of nheqminer (SSE2 and AVX, AVX and CUDA) are built using llvm-g++ with minimal binary dependency.

 ### Build instructions